swiftlang/swift-evolution/proposals/nnnn-custom-main-and-global-executors.md

 While a good idea, it was decided that this would be better dealt with as a separate proposal.

-### Adding conversion functions and traits for `Clock`s

-An alternative approach to the `clock.run()` and `clock.enqueue()` APIs was explored in an earlier revision of this proposal; the idea was that `Clock` would provide API to convert its `Instant` and `Duration` types to those provided by some other `Clock`, and then each `Clock` would expose a `traits` property that specified features of the clock that could be matched against the support a given executor might have for time-based execution.

-The benefit of this is that it allows any executor to use any `Clock`, albeit on a best-effort basis.
-The downside is that clock conversions will necessarily be lossy in nature, and also would only work on the assumption that `Clock` types were actually measuring time in a similar manner (i.e. one second in `Clock` A is equal to one second in `Clock` B).
-It might also result in unusual behaviour in some cases, e.g. where an executor did not pay attention to some clock trait that ordinarily would affect behaviour.

-We decided after some discussion that it was better instead for executors to know which `Clock` types they directly support, and in cases where they are handed an unknown `Clock`, have the `Clock` itself take responsibility for appropriately scheduling a job.

-### Adding special support for canonicalizing `Clock`s

-There are situations where you might create a derived `Clock`, that is implemented under the covers by reference to some other clock.
-One way to support that might be to add a `canonicalClock` property that you can fetch to obtain the underlying clock, then provide conversion functions to convert `Instant` and `Duration` values as appropriate.

-After implementing this, it became apparent that it wasn't really necessary and complicated the API without providing any significant additional capability.
-A derived `Clock` can simply implement the `run` and/or `enqueue` methods instead.

 ### Providing `Task.currentExecutor`